 - Avoid the need to go to court

-Although you do not have to hire a lawyer to handle your case, it’s highly recommended if you are worried about the insurance company rejecting your claim or not offering what you need to cover your losses.
-A lawyer can also determine what your total damages are—including any future costs for long-term medical treatment.
+Although you do not have to hire a lawyer to handle your case, it’s highly recommended if you are worried about the insurance company denying or devaluing your claim or not offering what you need to cover your losses.
+A lawyer can also determine what your total damages are, including any future costs for long-term medical treatment.

-During negotiations, your lawyer will gather the necessary evidence to prove fault and demonstrate all of your damages.
+During negotiations, your lawyer will gather the necessary evidence to prove fault and demonstrate all your costs.
 You will likely have damages like: